-- \ Cancellation on the 30th day until the 14th day before the start of the trip, the cancellation fee will cost 75% from the whole payment. - \ Cancellation on the 14th day until the day of the start of the trip, the cancellation fee will cost the whole payment.
+- Cancellation until 2 months before the start of the trip, the cancellation fee will cost 25% from the whole payment. - Cancellation from 2 months until the 30th day before the start of the trip, the cancellation fee will cost 50% from the whole payment. - Cancellation on the 30th day until the 14th day before the start of the trip, the cancellation fee will cost 75% from the whole payment. - Cancellation on the 14th day until the day of the start of the trip, the cancellation fee will cost the whole payment.